ybfreelancerdev/Pay2Me/README.md

 npm install
 ```

-Configure the API URL in the appropriate Angular environment configuration.
+Configure the backend API URL in the Angular environment configuration.

 Run the application: